pinkie the horse

 As Lorne Greene gazed across the street, in an elevated voice he proclaimed to Dan Blocker,

 "Hoss, I need to cut back on my drinking.
 That horse is Pink !"
+The name stuck.

 Over the decades as Pinkie watched over Main St, Montgomery County added this "landmark" to their Historical Inventory.

 Pinkie appeared as a picture in many papers on multiple occasions when a winter horse blanket would be placed on him.

 Pinkie remained atop the marquee as an advertising symbol for over 30 years.